chrisladd/fumes/README.md

 ## Installation

-Download and build the project located at `mac-cli`--this will install the `fumes` executable to your `/usr/local/bin`.
+Can copy the `fumes` binary from `bin/fumes` to `/usr/local/bin`.

-Alternatively, you can copy the `fumes` binary from `bin/fumes` to `/usr/local/bin`
+This file is updated with each build, so you may modify the source code, rebuild, and find the updated version waiting for you in `bin/fumes`

 ## Usage